 Students will graduate under the requirements of the catalog in effect when they begin their programs or a newer catalog placed in effect while they are students.
-If the student withdraws from KCC and later re-enrolls after more than one semester of academic inactivity, he will graduate under the catalog in effect at the time of his re-enrollment, or a newer catalog placed in effect while he is registered as a student.
+Students who withdraw from KCC and later re-enroll, after more than one semester of academic inactivity, will graduate under the catalog in effect at the time of their re-enrollment, or a newer catalog placed in effect while they are registered as students.